 If you come for a sleep deprived EEG you should be accompanied by a responsible adult as you will not be allowed to drive home after the test.

-The results of the investigation will take a few weeks to be analysed by the physiologist and the doctor.
-Your hospital clinician will discuss the results with you.
+The results of the tests will take a few weeks to be analysed by the physiologist and consultant.
+You hospital clinician will contact you if something of concern is detected by the test, otherwise your hospital clinician or referring doctor will discuss the results with you at the next appointment.

 Your GP will also receive a copy of the results and you can the GP for a copy, if you wish.